EmilSunden/EmilSunden/README.md

 Hi there! 👋
-My name is Emil, and I'm a 24-year-old fullstack web developer.
+My name is Emil, I'm a 24-year-old fullstack web developer.
 I'm passionate about building awesome things on the web!

 <details>
 <summary><h1>Projects</h1></summary>